Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: Yields and comparison with previous work

-The other main difference with the explosion simulations carried out in this work is that the PUSH method also includes a small alpha network in the non-NSE regions.
-We do not expect this to impact the results too much, as also shown by \citet{Navo2023_2DSN_ReducedNetwork}, who showed that in 1D the net effect of including a small burning network is to slightly decrease the pre-shock ram pressure, leading to a slightly stronger explosion.
-Given that the strength of the explosion is in any case determined by tweaking the ``extra-heating" in PUSH, we do not expect this to have any impact on the comparison.
+The other main difference with the explosion simulations carried out in this work is that the PUSH method also includes a small alpha network in non-NSE regions.
+We do not expect this to significantly impact results, as \citet{Navo2023_2DSN_ReducedNetwork} showed that in 1D, including a small burning network slightly reduces pre-shock ram pressure and strengthens explosion.
+Given that the strength of the explosion is, in any case, determined by tweaking the ``extra-heating" in PUSH, we do not expect this to have any impact on the comparison.

-To carry out a meaningful comparison, we weighted the entire set by a Salpeter Initial Mass Function \citep[IMF,][]{Salpeter1955_IMF} independent of metallicity, rather than comparing each progenitor separately:
+For meaningful comparison, we weighted the entire set using a Salpeter initial mass function \citep[IMF,][]{Salpeter1955_IMF} independent of metallicity, rather than comparing each progenitor separately:

-with $\alpha_{\rm IMF} = 2.35$, where $P(M_{\rm ZAMS})$ is the probability that a star with zero age main sequence (ZAMS) mass of $M_{\rm ZAMS}$ forms.
-The reason behind this is to show how much the explodability influences the overall contribution of the population of stars to the enrichment of the interstellar medium (ISM).
-Therefore, the yields have been weighted by the IMF and then averaged.
-Finally, all of the yields have been normalized to 1 (i.e., we calculated the mass fractions of each isotope), and then converted into number fractions\footnote{$\rm Y^i=X^i/A^i$, where X is the mass fraction and A is the atomic mass of the nuclear species $i$.} in order to compare our work to WH07 and C19.
+with $\alpha_{\rm IMF} = 2.35$, where $P(M_{\rm ZAMS})$ is the probability of forming a star of ZAMS mass of $M_{\rm ZAMS}$.
+This demonstrates how explodability influences the overall contribution of the stellar population to ISM enrichment.
+Yields were thus IMF-weighted, averaged, normalized to 1 (i.e., we calculated the mass fractions of each isotope), and converted to number fractions\footnote{$\rm Y^i=X^i/A^i$, where X is the mass fraction and A is the atomic mass of the nuclear species $i$.} for comparison with WH07 and C19.

-As shown in Figure~\ref{fig:explodability_WH07}, the explodability obtained using our \textsc{GR1D+} simulations and the one from C19, obtained using PUSH, are quite different.
-Notice that WH07 assume that everything explodes, and therefore provide explosive yields for all progenitors.
-The main difference in the explodability is that with \textsc{GR1D+} stars with masses between 12 $M_\odot$ and 15 $M_\odot$ do not explode, whereas with PUSH they do.
-Moreover, stars around 25 $M_\odot$ and 40 $M_\odot$ do not explode with PUSH but do with \textsc{GR1D+}.
-The reason behind this is that PUSH is calibrated such that high-compactness stars -- particularly those around 25 $M_\odot$ and 40 $M_\odot$ -- do not explode (see \citet{Perego2015_PUSH1} for the exact calibration).
+As shown in Fig.~\ref{fig:explodability_WH07}, the explodability from our \textsc{GR1D+} simulations differs substantially from that obtained by C19 using PUSH.
+Notice that WH07 assume everything explodes and therefore provide explosive yields for all progenitors.
+The main difference in explodability is that, with \textsc{GR1D+}, stars with masses between 12 $M_\odot$ and 15 $M_\odot$ do not explode, whereas with PUSH they do.
+Moreover, stars around 25 $M_\odot$ and 40 $M_\odot$ do not explode with PUSH, but do with \textsc{GR1D+}.
+This occurs because PUSH is calibrated such that high-compactness stars -- particularly those around 25 $M_\odot$ and 40 $M_\odot$ -- do not explode (see \citet{Perego2015_PUSH1} for the exact calibration).